GoogleCloudPlatform/generative-ai/gemini/sample-apps/e2e-gen-ai-app-starter-pack/app/README.md

 ### 3. LangGraph Dummy Agent

 A simple agent implemented using LangGraph, a framework for building agent and multi-agent workflows.

+### 4. RAG with Vertex AI Agent Builder Search

+A RAG (Retrieval-Augmented Generation) pattern using Vertex AI Agent Builder Search for the retrieval of information.
+It includes a data ingestion pipeline to automate the update of your data.
+For more details on how to set it up please review the related readme file under the respective folder.

 ### Switching Between Patterns